 The town was platted in 1837 and officially became an incorporated village in 1850, with Judge D.D.
 Collins as its first president.
 Although his family and the Collins family who first settled here were friends and fellow Presbyterians, they could not claim knowledge of any kinship.

 In 1857, the first coal mine was sunk by Peter and Paul Wonderly which started the coal mining era of the city.
 Another was opened by John Maull and David Williams in 1862.
 A man named Dr. Lumaghi came in 1865 and opened a zinc works and the first of his mines in 1871.
-The Lumaghi Coal Co. lasted the longest and closed its last mine in Spring of 1964.
+The Lumaghi Coal Co. lasted the longest and closed its last mine in the Spring of 1964.

 As the miners poured in, the city began to grow, establishing more and more businesses.
 In 1885 a new city hall, designed in the Italianate style, was built which continues to be used today.

 In December 1918, the doors opened to the Miners Institute, a cornerstone in downtown Collinsville.
 The building, now owned by the Collinsville Area Recreational District, still stands and is currently undergoing renovations.
 It houses the Miners Theatre, shops and other businesses.

 By 1922, 3,000 coal miners and their families made up almost a third of the City’s 9,800 residents.
-More mines were opened during the next half-century, as well as other industries including zinc and lead works, a knitting mill, cow bell factory and canning plants.
+More mines were opened during the next half-century, as well as other industries including zinc and lead works, a knitting mill, a cowbell factory, and canning plants.

 Most of these were closed by 1950 as the City evolved into a “bedroom community” of St. Louis, only nine miles west, and has continued to grow in population as families seek a quieter, less hectic pace of life away from the hustle and bustle of urban living.

 Today, the City of Collinsville is one of the fastest-growing suburbs in the St. Louis metropolitan area.
 A relatively small suburb of just over 25,000 people, the town provides a panoramic view of the magnificent Gateway Arch and downtown St. Louis.